PaceWalker14/Mic-Tap/README.md

 All audio is processed live in memory.
 Nothing is recorded or written to disk.

+Please note this is a simple version of something based off an ideo i saw of someone's on instagram(i dont remember the name).
+This is more basic as theirs was specific to laptops and i wanted to be able to use it on desktop as well.

 ## Setup

 Python 3.9+ with tkinter (the standard python.org Windows installer includes it), then: